 Julie Savet Ward

 Ms Savet Ward has a Bachelor of Science (Applied Physical Geography) (Honours) degree, is a Master of Landscape Planning and is a Fellow of the Australian Institute of Company Directors.
-Ms Savet Ward has 27 years' experience in science, planning and the environment.
+Ms Savet Ward has over 30 years' experience in science, planning and the environment.
 She has particular expertise in the regulatory environment for sustainability and a deep understanding of the planning, approval, design, construction and delivery of infrastructure, property and natural resource projects.
 She has particular skills in brokering and managing relationships between government and the community.
 Ms Savet Ward is the Chairperson of a charity and a private consulting company.

 Functions of the EPA Board